oracleofnj/gitmap/README.md

-# gitrank
+# gitmap
-PageRank applied to GitHub contributors
+Visualization of GitHub Ecosystems and Repo Relationships